e271828e/Flight.jl/docs/notes/design/framework_spec.md

   filter becoming an embedded [component](#g-component) with `u_cmd` driven by another component (the `Cessna172Xv0` → `Xv1` throttle situation).
 - **Note**: under slot exclusivity ([§9.3][s9-3]) the contested-`u_cmd`
+  scenario cannot arise — a second writer on `u_cmd` is an attach-time error.
-  scenario itself becomes an attach-time error — the drag-against-the-stream phase cannot arise.
-The test's verdicts on cell *shapes* (atomicity, [coalescing](#g-coalescing), pause behavior, the peek rule) stand; its conflict-precedence findings and the active-widget stage-every-pass contract ([§9.7][s9-7]) do not — both were patches for the contested-slot world this test examined, and that world is gone.
+  What the test settles is therefore the cell *shapes*: atomicity, [coalescing](#g-coalescing), pause behavior and the peek rule.
+Its conflict-precedence comparison and the active-widget stage-every-pass contract ([§9.7][s9-7]) describe a contested-slot world the design does not have.

 ### 15.4 The interactive C172X demo: the periphery under load